-Weekday: During the week the building will open at 7:30 a.m. and closes at 9:00 p.m.
-(8a:00 - 5:00 p.m. on Fridays).
-The front door will be locked at 6:00 p.m. - a student must present his/her Seattle School Identification card at the front desk to be allowed entrance if they are not known by the front desk staff.
+Weekday: During the week the building will open at 7:30a and closes at 9:00p (8:00a - 5:00p on Fridays).
+The front door will be locked at dusk or by 6:00 p.m. - a student must present his/her Seattle School Identification card at the front desk to be allowed entrance if they are not known by the front desk staff.

-Weekend: When classes are meeting the building is open on Saturdays from 11:00 a.m. - 3:30 p.m. and closed on Sunday unless there are intensive courses or conferences scheduled.
+Weekend: When classes are meeting the building is open on Saturdays from 11:00a - 3:30p. and closed on Sunday unless there are intensive courses or conferences scheduled.

-Building hours are shortened (generally 8:00 a.m. - 4:30 p.m., Monday-Friday) when classes are not in session.
+Building hours are shortened (generally 8:00a - 4:30p, Monday-Friday) when classes are not in session.
 Reminder of these shortened hours are on the website and in the newsletter.